bergos/hexo-theme-bergos/README.md

 All widgets are enabled and displayed by default.
 You can toggle them on/off with the `widgets` setting in the theme's [_config.yml](./config.yml).

-\* The "about" widget by default contains static HTML.
-It can be modified to include the contents from a Markdown page:
+\* **NOTE**: The "about" widget contains static Lorem Ipsum text by default.
+You'll want to edit it or disable the widget in the theme config.
+It can also be modified to include the contents from a Markdown page:
 ```
 <div class="sidebar-module sidebar-module-inset">
   <h4>About</h4>